thisis-Shitanshu/shitanshupandey-in/_posts/Typescript/2019-03-30-TypeScript-Part-IV-Appendix.md

 ---
 layout: post
-title: "TypeScript: Appendix"
+title: "TypeScript: Part IV"
-categories: TypeScript Appendix
+categories: TypeScript 3.0 TypeAssertion TypeCompatibility TypeGuard LiteralTypes ConditionalTypes GenericTypes MappedTypes
 published: true
 ---

-# #Outsiders
+@v3.0.0

+## #Types
 - Unknown **(Introduced in 3.0)**
     - It is the type-safe counterpart of **any**.
     - Anything is assignable to **unknown**, but **unknown** isn't assignable to anything but itself and **any**.